All Products

 SELECT * FROM hologres.hg_estimate_adaptive_serverless_computing($$insert into test_tbl_dst_1 select * from test_tbl_src;$$);

-The function returns the following values:
+The function has the following return values:

 Return value name